-ENGLISH CONCERT SIGNERS
+ENGLISH CONCERT SINGERS

 The English Concert Singers, similar to its extension choir the English Concert